cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-irtf-cfrg-bbs-per-verifier-linkability.md

 In this case third party monitoring of interactions between *prover* and *verifier* is required.

-For example (completely ficticious) suppose the signature (credential) certifies that the *prover* is qualified to purchase and store some type of controlled substance, e.g., a class of potentially hazardous chemicals.
+For example (completely fictitious) suppose the signature (credential) certifies that the *prover* is qualified to purchase and store some type of controlled substance, e.g., a class of potentially hazardous chemicals.
 To avoid price fixing or leakage of secret chemical formulas the *prover* purchases these chemicals under a *verifier* (vendor) specific pseudonym.
 Which prevents the different vendors from colluding on prices or seeing all the chemicals being purchase by a given prover.

 However for public safety, hording prevention, etc... verifiers (vendors) are required to report all purchase to a 3rd party monitor along with the pseudonym under which the purchases were made (and the *context_id* of the vendor).
 To allow the third party monitor to link these pseudonyms to a *prover*, the prover would be required to reveal the *nym_secret* associated with this credential only to the *monitor*.